 Unlike most fast food marketing, Chick-fil-A doesn’t promote cheap deals or keep changing its menu.
 Its brand actually means something to people.
 While its current campaign may seem corny to some, it actually features the customer.
 And fits within the brand promise of warm feelings.

 The funny thing is that position isn’t terribly special.
 But it is in fast food because so few brands claim anything.
-McDonalds remains No. 1 because of its many locations, heritage and a brand that says “fun.”
+McDonald’s remains No. 1 because of its many locations, heritage, and brand that says “fun.”

 Warm feelings and fun are a bit inside-out too.
 But they also explain the emotions customers feel when they go into Chick-fil-A or McDonalds.

-Fast food marketers, look for the emotion.
+Fast food marketers, look for emotion.
 Not what you offer.
-Otherwise, you remain spinning in the fast food marketing cycle that my increase short-term sales.
+Otherwise, you remain spinning in the fast food marketing cycle that may increase short-term sales.
 And do nothing to create long-term preference.